katerinanavab/webdocs/docs/unit01/notes102.md

 Whether it be IMDB's top 250 movies or the FBI's most wanted, lists are everywhere on the web and you are going to need one eventually in your webpages.

-Luckily, with HTML there are a couple of different types of lists at your disposal.
+Luckily, with HTML there are a couple of different types of lists at your disposal:

-### Lesson overview

-This section contains a general overview of topics that you will learn in this lesson.

-- How to create an unordered list.
+- unordered list
-- How to create an ordered list.
+- ordered list

 ### Unordered lists